VAMSApp/onair-api/README.md

  - [getCompanyFlights.md](docs/responses/getCompanyFlights.md)

 ### getCompanyJobs(completed = false)
-Fetches the pending jobs for a given companyId, and world.
+Fetches the pending jobs for a given companyId.
 Pass `true` as the first argument to return completed jobs.

 #### Usage